TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 -------------------------

 Class and module level fixtures are implemented in :class:`TestSuite`.
-When the test suite encounters a test from a new class then :meth:`tearDownClass` from the previous class (if there is one) is called, followed by :meth:`setUpClass` from the new class.
+When the test suite encounters a test kutoka a new kundi then :meth:`tearDownClass` kutoka the previous kundi (if there is one) is called, followed by :meth:`setUpClass` kutoka the new class.

-Similarly if a test is from a different module from the previous test then ``tearDownModule`` from the previous module is run, followed by ``setUpModule`` from the new module.
+Similarly if a test is kutoka a different module kutoka the previous test then ``tearDownModule`` kutoka the previous module is run, followed by ``setUpModule`` kutoka the new module.

 After all the tests have run the final ``tearDownClass`` and ``tearDownModule`` are run.